 - National Society of Collegiate Scholars - The National Society of Collegiate Scholars is an honors organization recognizing outstanding academic achievement among first- and second-year students who rank in the top 20th percentile of their class and have a minimum GPA of 3.4.
 Chapters are involved in service to their campus and local communities as well as scholastic and social activities.

-- Honor Societies for Freshmen - Alpha Lambda Delta and Phi Eta Sigma are national honor societies that recognize scholastic attainment during the freshman year.
-Membership is offered to students who earn a grade point average of at least 3.5 during the first semester of their freshman year while completing at least 12 semester hours of coursework.
+- Honor Societies for First-year Students - Alpha Lambda Delta and Phi Eta Sigma are national honor societies that recognize scholastic attainment during the first student year.
+Membership is offered to students who earn a grade point average of at least 3.5 during the first semester of their first year while completing at least 12 semester hours of coursework.
 Students who do not qualify during the first semester may become eligible by earning a grade point average of at least 3.5 for the first two semesters of work combined.

 Service Learning Course Designation

 Service learning courses are available to all Texas Tech University students and are identified with an “S” in the course section number, e.g. Section S01.
 Service learning is a pedagogy that links academic study and civic engagement through thoughtfully organized service that meets the needs of the community.
 The service is structured by and integrated into the academic curriculum, which provides opportunities for students to learn and develop through critical reflection.

 A partnership of the Center for Transformative Undergraduate Experiences (TrUE) and the Teaching, Learning, and Professional Development Center (TLPDC), the Service Learning Program is committed to providing rigorous and reflective academic experiences for students.
 Texas Tech faculty from diverse academic disciplines report that service learning enhances their teaching and students’ interest in course material and connects both faculty and students to the community.